eintrittfrei/Project2/README.md

 Pair coding was definitely a new experience and we learned a lot about how to pair code effectively.

 ## Bugs
-Some of the layout is a bit off and needs fixing
-It is not mobile responsive
+Some of the layout is a bit off and needs fixing as it is not yet mobile responsive.

 ## Future Improvements